Alizée: Legacy

 "Moi...
-Lolita" is one of the best-selling singles in France.
-Alizée also has two singles in the French Top 100 singles of the 2000s.
+Lolita" is one of the best-selling singles in France and Alizée's most famous single to date.
+She also has two singles in the French Top 100 singles of the 2000s.
 In 2002, Le Figaro newspaper announced as Alizée's music was the top earning French music of the year thanks in part to Farmer and Boutonnat's collaboration, which earned 10.4 million €.

-The Mademoiselle Juliette video released on 19 November 2007 is listed at 138 in the countdown of 150 most important videos of the last 15 years of the MTV Latin America channel.
+The "Mademoiselle Juliette" video released on 19 November 2007 is listed at 138 in the countdown of 150 most important videos of the last 15 years of the MTV Latin America channel.

-Alizée is famous for her most successful single to date Moi...
-Lolita which became a worldwide sensation, with the singer becoming a phenomenon and a national obsession in France.
-The singer is known for her fast rise to fame, also in media is known as "The most famous of Lolita" also today as the French singer with most exports from France.
+"Moi...
+Lolita" became a worldwide sensation, with the singer becoming a phenomenon and a national obsession in France.
+She is known for her fast rise to fame, and in media became known as "the most famous Lolita", and is today the French singer with most exports from France.

 Critical response

-Despite the marketing hype and commercial success, there were mixed critical responses to the launch of Moi...
-Lolita, Alizée's first single.
+Despite the marketing hype and commercial success, there were mixed critical responses to the launch of "Moi...
+Lolita", Alizée's first single.
 The critics felt that the similarity in style to that of Mylène Farmer was too striking.
 Some felt that her Lolita image overshadowed her singing prowess, describing her as "desperately trying to be sexy", and many were ready to write her off.
 Some of her songs have been described as "sweeping, atmospheric ballads" whose "melodies are so sparkling and beguiling", and from which Alizée manages to "squeeze more emotion than the usual pop package".
 Alizée's three albums include a wide range of songs, from catchy pop tunes to soulful ballads.
 Radio France Internationale featured Gourmandises as their CD of the week, stating:

 The ten songs on Alizée's debut album, Gourmandises (Goodies), have all been expertly manufactured by the Farmer hit-machine.
 Sweet syrupy pop ditties are wrapped in silky synths, violins and catchy techno beats and judging by the success of Alizée's sexily alliterative second single, L'Alizé, the Farmer team have hit upon a winning formula.